highbyte/dotnet-6502/docs/host-apps/terminal/overview.md

 The screen pane resizes automatically to fit the running system's frame (C64 ≈ 40 columns, VIC-20 ≈ 22 columns), and the status/logs column reflows around it.
-The emulated screen is drawn without an extra framing box — each system renders its own coloured screen border — and one cell of that border is cropped from the top and bottom so a C64 (29 cells tall including its border) fits a default ~30-row terminal without the user having to enlarge the window.
-The crop is configurable via `ScreenBorderTrim` in `appsettings.json` (set it to `0` to show the full emulated border).
+The emulated screen is drawn without an extra framing box — each system renders its own coloured screen border, which is wide and wasteful in a terminal, so the view crops it down to a thin, consistent border on every side.
+This keeps the C64 (29 cells tall including its border) within a default ~30-row terminal without the user having to enlarge the window.
+How much border to keep on each side is configurable in `appsettings.json`: `VerticalBorderRows` (top/bottom, default `1`) and `HorizontalBorderColumns` (left/right, default `2`); set either to `0` to show the full emulated border on that axis.

 ## Layout and controls